Rapid (San Diego): Route 225 (South Bay Rapid)

+Route 227 (Iris Rapid)

+The Iris Rapid (Route 227) runs from Otay Mesa to Imperial Beach with some busses short turning at the Iris Avenue Transit Center along the way.
+The route is the first fully-electric route on the Rapid network.
+Planning began on September 13, 2019, though the MTS received grants to buy electric busses for a new South Bay route as early as late 2018.
+MTS aimed to have the route operational by January 2023 at the earliest, with service on Rapid Route 227 eventually starting on October 15, 2023 and minor route changes later taking effect in June 2024 following pushback from Imperial Beach residents.

 Route 235 (I-15 Rapid)

 The I-15 Rapid (Route 235) saves up to 45 minutes from local MTS Route 20, which continues to operate along the corridor to serve locations not served by the Rapid network.
 It also eliminates a transfer at Del Lago Transit Center between Route 20 and Breeze Rapid to central Escondido.

 Initial cost

 The cost for the initial operating segment is approximately $238 million, consisting primarily of transit centers at City Heights, Del Lago, Escondido, and Rancho Bernardo; parking structures at Miramar College and Sabre Springs; and new 60-foot buses.
 This is in addition to the investment in the I-15 HOT lane project, which cost approximately $1 billion for four new lanes and direct access ramps.
 Taxpayer advocates have supported the Rapid due to its lower cost compared to rail extensions at the time.

 Route 237 (Mira Mesa Blvd.
 Rapid)

-Route 237 operates between the Miramar College Transit Station and UCSD with stops at other transit centers and along Mira Mesa Boulevard.
+Route 237 operates between UCSD and the Miramar College Transit Station with stops along Mira Mesa Boulevard.
+The line initially operated past Miramar College to Rancho Bernardo via the I-15 HOT lanes.
+However the line was cut back due to low ridership along the I-15 section.
+This change was incorporated into the Transit Optimization Plan (TOP) in 2017.